0nix/ggj21/twine/evidence_questioning.md

 "I am the commanding officer, goddamn you Bayer I'll take care of it!"
 The Lieutenant says angrily.
 But, not in his usual delight in cruelty demeanor.
 No, this was different.
 This was more akin to a child trying to negotiate himself away from the spanking he is going to receive.
 "Enough!"
 Sergeant Bayer snaps.
 This is enough to get the Lieutenant to stop gripping the sketch, now folded and crinkled.

 Sergeant Bayer undoes the folds, and stares at it briefly before pushing it in Lieutenant Bryce's face.
 "What is this Bryce?
 What is it that you want to hide, hm?"
-He asks.Lieutenant Bryce is silent as a tomb, staring a thousand meters into the distance.
+He asks.
+Lieutenant Bryce is silent as a tomb, staring a thousand meters into the distance.
 "What is this Bryce, answer me?"Sergeant Bayer asks again, with an even sterner tone.
 "What is this Lieutenant?"

 Nothing.
 Not a word.